Skip to content

 HOW CAN WE HELP YOU?
 Call 1-800-TRY-CHOP

-Patients with fecal incontinence can use a cecostomy tube to administer an enema to quickly and completely empty the large intestines through the anus.
+Learn more about cecostomy tube placement, which is used to administer an enema.
+This can quickly and completely empty the large intestines through the anus.
 The tube is a catheter (a thin tube) placed into the cecum, the first part of the large bowel (in the lower right abdomen).

 Before the procedure, your child must follow a “bowel prep” to cleanse the colon.
 Proper bowel preparation is important for successful placement of a cecostomy tube.